Jonas Sulzbach

 Jonas Fernando Sulzbach (born February 7, 1986) is a Brazilian model.
 He is known for winning the Mister Brasil Mundo contest and for his participation in the twelfth season of the reality show Big Brother Brazil, where he was in third place.

 He has campaigned for brands such as Pioneer, Chevrolet, Vuarnet, Riachuelo, Scala and has also been covered by Men's Health and Runner's magazines.

 Biography

 Sulzbach was born in Lajeado, Rio Grande do Sul.
+He is of German, Italian, and Portuguese ancestry.
 He started modeling because of his mother's insistence.
 In 2004, at the age of 17, he moved to São Paulo to pursue his career, during which time he also worked as a bartender.
 After some years living in São Paulo, the young model's career began to take off and to succeed.